neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 > <cite><a href="https://danlj.org/mkj/">Michael Johnson</a></cite>

 I tend to use light color schemes at a low monitor brightness for daily work.
-My preference is purely personal, and I appreciate designs that function equivalently with both light and dark color schemes.
+My preference is purely personal, and I appreciate designs that support both light and dark color schemes.

 CSS offers a media query for the user's preferred color scheme: